dankunk/DS3231_Relay/README.md

 # Setting and reading the DS3231 RTC to UTC with Circuit Python

-## 1. Flash the pico W board with the circuit python UF2 file found at the circuit python website.
+## 1. Flash the pico W board with the circuit python UF2 file
+It can be found at the circuit python website.

-## 2. Add these neccessary libraries to the Pico W. They can be found online at adafruit.com or the circuit python website.
+## 2. Add these neccessary libraries to the Pico W.
+They can be found online at adafruit.com or the circuit python website.
 	A. adafruit_ntp
 	B. adafruit_ds3231
 	C. adafruit_register